FusionCache/releases/README.md

 10th July 2023
 - New query: `OIDS` which returns all OIDS for a class
 - Network I/O: reduce threads assigned to network I/O
-- Query Engine: only queue threads if necessary
+- Query Engine: only queue queries if necessary

 <br/>